Soontao/cds-mysql/docs/ADVANCED_USAGE.md

 ## Configuration

-### config database credential by environments variables
+### Configure database credential by environments variables

 > as CAP supported, developer could also use `environments` to configure the database credential